Interested in Rome?

 Blisters are probably the biggest health problem you will encounter in Rome.
-Make sure you have comfortable walking shoes, with cushioned soles to protect your feet from ancient paving blocks.
+Make sure you have comfortable walking shoes, with cushioned soles to protect your feet from the paving blocks.
 You should always have bandaids, and maybe cushions for tender spots, in your purse or backpack.
 In summer, you may also need sunscreen and a hat.

 Beware that toilet seats are often missing from public toilets, especially in train stations, as are toilet tissue and paper towels.
 Museums and public places such as bars and restaurants usually have clean toilets.
-Bathrooms along the autostrada are usually clean and well equipped.
-You may want to carry a pocket package of seat covers, although many toilets have an automatic sanitizing mechanism.
+Bathrooms along the autostrada (highway) are usually clean and well equipped: you may want to carry a pocket package of seat covers, although many toilets have an automatic sanitizing mechanism.
 It's always a good idea to carry a pocket-sized pack of tissues for the occasions when there is no toilet paper.

-Sometimes, in large cities around the world, someone throws something dirty or squirts mustard or ketchup on you, and then a sympathetic "bystander" offers to help you clean up.
+Sometimes, in large cities around the world, someone throws something dirty or squirts mustard or ketchup on you and then a sympathetic "bystander" offers to help you clean up.
 While you are distracted, another person snatches your bag or picks your pocket.
 Whenever you are the victim of such an attack, firmly refuse any help in a loud enough voice to attract attention.
 It doesn't matter if you speak Italian or not, just say, "No thanks, I'm fine."

 How to protect yourself?
 Be vigilant in crowds and on escalators, buses, trams, subways.
 Don't stand in the middle of the sidewalk to read your map or guidebook or to take a picture.
 Women should carry purses on the side away from traffic, where they cannot be snatched by Vespa motorscooter drivers or passengers.
 Try not to look wealthy!
 It's safer to dress unobtrusively than to be very elegant.
 The Gucci bag attracts more than just admiring glances.
-Keep your credit cards and other valuables in the most difficult place to reach that you can possibily find: in a zipped inner pocket of a zipped purse; in a money belt or pouch under your clothing; in a Velcroed inside jacket pocket.
+Keep your credit cards and other valuables in the most difficult place to reach that you can possibly find: in a zipped inner pocket of a zipped purse; in a money belt or pouch under your clothing; in a Velcroed inside jacket pocket.
 Don't ever take money from your secure spot in public; carry your bus pass and a small amount of cash in a more accessible spot.
 If you need to replenish your ready cash supply, go into a bathroom or at least a quiet shop.
 If someone bumps you, don't reach for your secret stash.
 Someone may be watching for that move.
 Instead whirl around quickly and if you see something or someone suspicious, react loudly.
 Don't be afraid to make a fuss; pickpockets don't want attention.
 It doesn't matter what language you use.
 It is best not to make accusations, as you can't be sure what was going on.
 Just say something (loudly) like, "What do you want?" or "Why did you push me?", or "Please stand back!"

 When eating at a sidewalk restaurant, never hang your purse or backpack from the back of the chair or leave it on an adjacent seat.
 If it's too large to hold in your lap, hang it over your knee, or put your backpack on the ground with one leg through the strap.
 (Just don't walk away without extricating yourself!)
 If you can't find an ideal solution, at least put your bag as far away from passing pedestrian traffic as possible.
 If there is a choice of tables, choose one that is far from the passing traffic.